galenseilis/old_blog/_posts/2023-12-19-ciw-simpy-clock.md

 service_dists = [IASDeterministic(speed) for speed in clock_speeds]
 ```

+You may have noticed that for arrival distributions that we put the limit at two packets rather than 1.
+This is because we need one packet to be processed at $t=0$ but also have another ready at $t=0$ to begin service using the post-initialization rate.

 If you have not used Ciw before, you may be wondering how we put these pieces together.
 In Ciw everything about the design of the queueing network goes into the `ciw.create_network` function.

 ```python